glwhart/getting-started/README.md

 ## Problem # 3

-* [Bicycle Motion](resources/Chapter_2_Giordano.pdf) problem from Giordano's textbook, chapter 2 on realistic projectile motion.
+* [Bicycle Motion (2.1)](resources/Chapter_2_Giordano.pdf) problem from Giordano's textbook, chapter 2 on realistic projectile motion.
 Helpful in beginning to understand the coding behind projectile motion.

 ## Problem # 4

-* [Cannonball Trajectory](resources/Chapter_2_Giordano.pdf) problem 2.2 from Giordano's textbook.
+* [Cannonball Trajectory (2.2)](resources/Chapter_2_Giordano.pdf) problem 2.2 from Giordano's textbook.
 Helpful in learning the dynamics of projectile motion in multiple dimensions.

+## Problem # 5

+* [Natural Pendulum (3.3)](resources/Giordano_chap_3.pdf) problem from Giordano's textbook.
+Helpful in beginning to learn about chaotic motion as well as realistic harmonic motion.
+Take a look at problem 3.1 and 3.2 before as well for an introduction into simple harmonic motion